 Research Brief: Predicting Use of Restraints and Perceptions of Safety Using Staff Demographic Characteristics

 Using staff demographic characteristics to predict two important issues in juvenile confinement facilities: (1) the use of restraints during behavioral incidents and (2) staff perceptions of safety.
 Specifically, we investigated whether individuals who belong to racial and ethnic groups that have experienced systematic and individual oppression (referred to as minoritized staff) differ in their use of restraints during incidents than non-minoritized staff.
 Then, we investigated whether the proportion of female staff predicts staff perceptions of safety in the facility.

 Data Snapshot: What Young People Say Matters January 2023

 Contributing to the national vision of reentry success, PbS analyzes the survey responses of young people in secure facilities, community residential programs, and community supervision.
 This snapshot shares the voices of 4,620 system-involved young people responding to surveys about their current experiences, quality of life, preparations for reentry, and outlook for their futures.

-Raising the Bar on Juvenile Reentry: Ways Agency Directors Use Data
+Raising the Bar on Juvenile Reentry: Building Reentry Data Capacity

-On April 26, 2022, Performance-based Standards (PbS) hosted a webinar featuring a panel of young people with lived experience discussing their experiences and how juvenile justice agencies could have better helped them with reentry.
+On November 15, 2022, Performance-based Standards (PbS) hosted a webinar featuring a panel of the coordinators currently receiving training and technical assistance through the Improving Juvenile Reentry Programs Capacity for Data Collection, Analysis, and Reporting project.
+Panelists discussed how they improved their agency's reentry data capacity and how the work they have done can be applied in other juvenile justice settings.
 This panel was moderated by Kim Godfrey Lovett, Executive Director of PbS, and Melissa Sickmund, Director of the National Center for Juvenile Justice.